mauritssilvis/challenges/java/java-project-cli/README.md

 #### 1.1.4 Compilation

-The most basic way to compile the Java source code in `Main.java` consists in navigating to the directory of this file and calling the Java compiler:
+The most basic way to compile the Java source code in `Main.java` consists in navigating to the directory of this file and calling the Java compiler, `javac`:

 ```shell
 cd src/nl/mauritssilvis/challenges/java/cli/manual/projects/basic